What are headaches?

-- An interruption in your normal sleep pattern
+- A change in your normal sleep pattern

 - Abnormal levels of certain hormones

-- Problems with the hypothalamus, which controls your body’s “biological clock”
+- Problems with your hypothalamus, which is the part of your brain that controls your body’s “biological clock”

-Prescription and over-the-counter medicine for migraines (such as aspirin and acetaminophen) can cause rebound headaches if you take them too often.
-If you get rebound headaches, these medicines should not be taken more than 2 days per week.
-Sedatives, tranquilizers and ergotamine medicines also can cause rebound headaches.
-Talk with your doctor to find out if you should stop taking these medicines or should take less of them.
+If you get rebound headaches, these medicines should not be taken more than 2 days a week.
+Talk with your doctor to find out if you should stop taking these medicines altogether.

 How are headaches diagnosed?